World War I: Central Powers peace overtures

 On 12 December 1916, after ten brutal months of the Battle of Verdun and a successful offensive against Romania, Germany attempted to negotiate a peace with the Allies.
 However, this attempt was rejected out of hand as a "duplicitous war ruse".

-Soon after, US president Woodrow Wilson attempted to intervene as a peacemaker, asking in a note for both sides to state their demands and start negotiations.
-Lloyd George's War Cabinet considered the German offer to be a ploy to create divisions amongst the Allies.
-After initial outrage and much deliberation, they took Wilson's note as a separate effort, signalling that the United States was on the verge of entering the war against Germany following the "submarine outrages".
+US president Woodrow Wilson attempted to intervene as a peacemaker, asking for both sides to state their demands.
+Lloyd George's War Cabinet considered the German offer to be a ploy to create divisions among the Allies.
+After initial outrage and much deliberation, they took Wilson's note as a separate effort, signalling that the US was on the verge of entering the war against Germany following the "submarine outrages".
 While the Allies debated a response to Wilson's offer, the Germans chose to rebuff it in favour of "a direct exchange of views".
 Learning of the German response, the Allied governments were free to make clear demands in their response of 14 January.
 They sought restoration of damages, the evacuation of occupied territories, reparations for France, Russia and Romania, and a recognition of the principle of nationalities.
-This included the liberation of Italians, Slavs, Romanians, Czecho-Slovaks, and the creation of a "free and united Poland".
-On the question of security, the Allies sought guarantees that would prevent or limit future wars, complete with sanctions, as a condition of any peace settlement.
-The negotiations failed and the Entente powers rejected the German offer on the grounds that Germany had not put forward any specific proposals.
+The Allies sought guarantees that would prevent or limit future wars.
+The negotiations failed and the Entente powers rejected the German offer on the grounds of honour, and noted Germany had not put forward any specific proposals.